tbartelmess/statusboard-daylite-projects/README.md

 In `dayliteProjects.php` you can:

 - Show/hide and change order of columns - priority, project name, stage, due date, category, owner, client and company.
-- Set width and text color for columns.
+- Set width (px or %), text color and text align for columns.
-- Setup filter by categories.
-- Setup filter by owners.
+- Setup filter by categories, owner, clients.
-- Setup filter by clients.
+- Exclude specific categories, owners, clients.
 - Set to order projects by priorty.
 - Setup date format (!).
 - Show for example "2 day(s)" instead of full date for due date (need correct date format).
 - Possibility to show project bars.
-- And setup nicknames for project owners :-)
+- Nicknames for project owners, categories, clients and companies :-)
+- Or you can use images insetad of text nicknames :-)

 ### 3. Edit dayliteProjects.scpt